enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Now that we have a working API, let's deploy a UI that can expose this functionality to our users.
-Note that we will only deploy this UI in our *Primary* region.
+Note that we will only deploy this UI in our *Primary* region (Ireland).
 We don't attempt to address failing over a full web application in this workshop.
 Our failover efforts are focused on the backend API components deployed in the first module.